PrasanKumar93/langgraph-pm-maestro/docs/tutorials/about-pm-maestro.md

 }
 ```

-- `createCompetitorTableMatrix` : Creates a comparison table about the feature details of the competitors.
+- **createCompetitorTableMatrix**: Compiles the competitor's feature details into a structured comparison table.

-- `createCompetitorAnalysisPdf` : Generates the final PDF file with the earlier `competitorFeatureDetails` and `competitorTableMatrix` data.
+- **createCompetitorAnalysisPdf**: Generates a PDF containing the competitors’ feature details and the comparison matrix.

 - ![Execution flow](./images/market-research-graph-run-500.gif)

-- Once you run the workflow in langgraph studio, PDF output will be saved in the `./prd-files` directory named `competitor-analysis-<date-time>.pdf`.
+After running the workflow in LangGraph Studio, the generated PDF will be saved in the `./prd-files` folder as `competitor-analysis-<date-time>.pdf`.

-Note : Adjust prompts in the `src/agent/prompts/` folder as needed.
+Note: You can customize the prompts located in the `src/agent/prompts/` directory as required.

 ## PRD (Product Requirements Document) generation workflow

-The following graph depicts the PRD Generation workflow:
+Below is the graph depicting the PRD Generation workflow:

 - ![PRD Generation Graph](./images/prd-graph.png)
 - ![PRD Generation Graph Expanded](./images/prd-graph-expand.png)

-Note : `extractProductFeature` and `competitorSubgraph` are the same as in the `Market research workflow`.
+Note: The nodes `extractProductFeature` and `competitorSubgraph` are identical to those in the Market Research workflow.

-Additional nodes explained:
+Additional nodes are described below:

-- `customerDemandAnalysis` : Aggregates data from Jira and Salesforce for the given product feature.
+- **customerDemandAnalysis**: Aggregates customer demand data from Jira and Salesforce related to the requested product feature.

-- `effortEstimation` : Estimates implementation effort and complexity based on competitor analysis and (optional) customer demand data.
+- **effortEstimation**: Estimates the implementation complexity and effort based on competitor analyses and optional customer demand data.

 ```json
 {